Marina

 "Bards, Druids, and Warriors: Picturing Celts in Early Nineteenth-Century France"

 In Susanne Ebbinghaus, ed.
-The Many Faces of Celtic Art from Antiquity to the Present, exh. cat.
-Cambridge, MA: The Harvard Art Museums (forthcoming)
+Celtic Art Across the Ages, exh. cat.
+Cambridge, MA: The Harvard Art Museums, 2016 (forthcoming)

 2025